pvanisacker/heremaps/README.md

 subprocess.call(args)
 </code></pre>

+After installing try running SPLUNK_HOME/bin/splunk cmd python SPLUNK_HOME/etc/apps/heremaps/bin/reversegeocodeshape.py __GETINFO__
+It should now throw any exception but show some CSV like content.

 ### For Linux/OSX
 Make sure you have python 2.7 and it's development tools installed.

+Then install the geos library from http://trac.osgeo.org/geos/ for some distributions there might already be packages available.

 Then install the Shapely package.
 <pre><code>
 pip install shapely